ivanvanderbyl/influx-design/six-pager.md

 - Customers expect near real time results for live floods, 15 seconds is perceptibly too long.
 - Customers want high precision data for running or recent floods, but can tolerate lower precision data for older floods.

-In general:

-- Shard groups should be twice as long as the longest time range of the most frequent queries
-- Shard groups should each contain more than 100,000 points per shard group
-- Shard groups should each contain more than 1,000 points per series

 We are aiming for the following period, retention policy and shard group durations: